 WILD WISDOM ONE

+In Year One we touch into the ancient cultures and myths underpinning the Hebrew Bible & Christian Old Testament, alongside looking at parallel traditions from our native pre-history/herstory and Druidic/Celtic traditions.
 After the Welcome Day each weekend offers an exploration of the roots of Western Spirituality from a feminist perspective including practical exploration of engaged spiritual practice.
 The story and themes of the weekends are introduced through ‘Welcome to Wild Wisdom’ including our Saturday tales and our Sunday mythic motifs from the story of ‘The Handless Maiden‘which are then revisited and expanded over the year as a path of spiritual initiation for women and men.

 Each Saturday and Sunday has its own themes as shown below: